 The EIR must also discuss any significant irreversible environmental changes that would be caused by the project.
 For example, use of nonrenewable resources during the initial and continued phases of a project may be irreversible if a large commitment of such resources makes removal or nonuse thereafter unlikely.
 Additionally, irreversible commitment of resources may include a discussion of how the project preempts future energy development or future energy conservation.
-The discussion of irreversible commitment of resources may include a discussion of how the project preempts future energy development or future energy conservation.
 Irretrievable commitments of resources to the proposed project should be evaluated to assure that such current consumption is justified.